MYOB Supplier Invoice Automation: A Complete Workflow Guide

 MYOB automates supplier invoice capture through its In Tray feature, which accepts emailed, uploaded, or scanned invoices and uses OCR to prefill bill fields.
 For automated supplier feeds, MYOB partners with select vendors to deliver invoices directly into the system.
 However, native OCR accuracy is limited, and many users report extraction errors that require manual correction, making upstream data extraction tools valuable for high-volume processing.

-The scale of the problem is hard to overstate.
-More than 1.2 billion invoices are exchanged in Australia every year, and around 90 per cent of Australian invoice processing is still partly or fully manual.
+The manual processing burden is still large in Australia.
+CPA Australia notes that a high percentage of Australia's 1.2 billion annual invoices are still prepared and posted manually, and cites ATO estimates that paper or PDF invoices cost $27 to $30 to process compared with less than $10 for an eInvoice.
 For bookkeepers and finance teams running accounts payable through MYOB, that manual burden lands squarely on bill entry: keying in supplier details, line items, tax codes, and amounts from PDFs or scanned documents.

 MYOB offers three main pathways for getting supplier invoices into the system: